yuvalmGS/gigaspaces-wiki-jekyll/xap97/step-1---deploying-your-web-application-to-the-gigaspaces-environment.markdown

 </html>
 {% endhighlight %}

-When openning this page in a web browser, it looks as follows:
+When opening this page in a web browser, it looks as follows:

 ![plain-welcome.jpg](/attachment_files/plain-welcome.jpg)
 {% endgcloak %}